 What is WAR?

-WAR measures the achievement of the team with that player on the field.
-It shows how valuable a player is to the roster and compares them to a player that could replace them.
+WAR encompasses the achievements of the team with that player on the field, including their contributions in hitting, base running, fielding, and pitching (for pitchers).
+It shows how valuable a player is to the roster by comparing them to a replacement-level player.

 How do you calculate WAR?